 About the Schools on This List

-The schools that made the list are from every region of the US and represent diverse types of colleges.
-There are large public colleges like the University of Utah and Michigan State, smaller public colleges like Shawnee State, tech colleges like Worcester Polytechnic, small private colleges like Hampshire College and Becker College, larger private colleges like the University of Southern California and Drexel, and a small for-profit university, DigiPen Institute of Technology.
+The schools that made the list are from every region of the U.S. and represent diverse types of colleges.
+There are large public colleges like the University of Utah and Michigan State, smaller public colleges like Shawnee State, tech colleges like Worcester Polytechnic, small private colleges like Hampshire College, larger private colleges like the University of Southern California and Drexel, and a small for-profit university, DigiPen Institute of Technology.

 The 21 Best Game Design Schools in the United States